BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 The objective of the borderline personality disorder (BoPD) Automatic Screening Initiative is to advance timely identification of potential BoPD patients.
 This was made possible by the development of a machine learning algorithm.
 We built a knowledge-enriched semi-supervised learning framework to learn a classification model.
 The algorithm screens electronic health record (EHR) data and automatically identifies patients with highly likely BoPD diagnosis for confirmation of clinical diagnosis.

+The targe user for our tool is clinician.
+The intention of the tool is to provide general clinician with assistant clinical decision making.
+There are prerequisites for using our tool.
+First it requires access to EHR data.
+Second, help from analyst is needed to preprocess data in specific format (details see [2.
+Preparing input dataset for the screening tool](#2-Preparing-input-dataset-for-the-screening-tool)).
 The algorithm has been developed with two methods of implementation.
 The first one is implementation through executable python source code (headless version).
 The second one is implementation through WinPython, a portable distribution of Python programming language for Windows.

 ### 1.3 Develop environment